-6 warming hot springs around New Zealand to visit this winter
+6 warming hot springs around New Zealand to visit

 Natural minerals in geothermal springs around the country have therapeutic properties ‒ and keep toes toasty.